SinisaVukmirovic/Good-Web-Fonts-App/README.md

 ## Good Web Fonts App

-### Created app with choices of good fonts for the web.
+### App with choices of good fonts for the web, with filtering functionality and CSS view transitions.

 ![Main page](screenshot-1.png)
 ![Font page](screenshot-2.png)